temporalio/documentation/docs/node/package-initializer.md

 An optional utility to set up a new Temporal project with a preset skeleton.

-> Make sure to follow the [getting started instructions](/docs/node/introduction/#getting-started).

 ### Usage

+First, follow [Getting started](/docs/node/introduction/#getting-started) to set up your environment.
+Then run:

 ```
-npx @temporalio/create@latest /path/to/project [--use-yarn] [--temporal-version TEMPORAL_VERSION] [--sample hello-world|hello-world-mtls]
+npx @temporalio/create@latest my-project-name
 ```

-#### Flags
+#### Optional flags

-- `--use-yarn` - configure the project with `yarn` (defaults to `npm`).
-- `--temporal-version` - use specified SDK version or `@latest` if not provided.
-- `--sample` - install specified sample (defaults to `hello-world`).
+- `--sample` — Which sample to bootstrap the app with.
+You can use the name of a sample from [github.com/temporalio/samples-node](https://github.com/temporalio/samples-node) or use a GitHub URL.
+The URL can have a branch and/or subdirectory: for example, `https://github.com/temporalio/samples-node/tree/next/ecommerce-one-click/nextjs`.
+- `--list-samples` — List available sample projects.
+- `--use-yarn` — Use Yarn instead of npm.

-### Project Structure
+### Project structure

-The generated project consists of 4 main components
+The generated project consists of 4 main components:

 - Worker code
 - Workflow interfaces
 - Workflow implementations
 - Activity implementations

-Since Workflows run in an [isolated environment](/docs/node/determinism) they must not import from the Worker or Activity implementations as those contain non-deterministic code.
+Since Workflows run in an [isolated environment](/docs/node/determinism), they must not import from the Worker or Activity implementations as those contain non-deterministic code.
 It **is** safe to import types from the Worker and Activity implementations as the TypeScript compiler omits them from the generated JavaScript files.

-### Working with the created project
+### Working with the project

-The created project comes with some helper package scripts.
+Most sample projects come with these scripts:

-- `npm start` - Run the Worker (does not require compilation)
+- `npm start` — Run the Worker (does not require compilation)
-- `npm run start.watch` - Watch files and re-run Worker on change
+- `npm run start.watch` — Watch files and re-run Worker on change
-- `npm run build` - Compile TypeScript
+- `npm run build` — Compile TypeScript
-- `npm run build.watch` - Watch files and compile on change
+- `npm run build.watch` — Watch files and compile on change
-- `npm run workflow` - Execute a Workflow using the provided client
+- `npm run workflow` — Execute the Workflow

-#### Running the example
+#### Running the project

-- Download, install, and run the [Temporal server][local-server] via docker-compose
+- Download, install, and run [Temporal Server](/docs/server/quick-install) via `docker-compose`
-- Start the worker using `npm run start.watch`
+- Start the Worker using `npm run start.watch`
-- In a new terminal, use the provided client to start a Workflow `npm run workflow`, or equivalently, `ts-node src/exec-workflow.ts`
+- In a new terminal, start a Workflow with `npm run workflow`

-[local-server]: /docs/server/quick-install